 Honors Physical Science is designed for the advanced freshman student who has a strong interest in STEM fields (science, technology, engineering and/or mathematics) and plans to pursue upper level Honors and/or AP science courses.
-Utilizing developmentally appropriate inquiry experiments, quantitative problem solving, project-based learning, lecture and discussion, Honors Physical Science gives an in-depth treatment to the topics covered in Physical Science 3404/3405.
-Honors Physical Science also introduces material not covered in 3404/3405 but expected in the summer assignments for the upper level Honors Chemistry and Physics courses.
-Most Honors Physical Science students naturally progress to Honors Biology.
-Some students who are highly motivated and successful in Honors Physical Science may choose to take Honors Biology and Honors Chemistry concurrently in their Sophomore year, giving them more AP course options during their junior and senior year.
+Utilizing developmentally appropriate inquiry experiments, quantitative problem solving, project-based learning, lecture and discussion, Honors Physical Science gives an in-depth treatment to the topics covered in Physical Science.
+Honors Physical Science also introduces material not covered in but expected in the summer assignments for the upper level Honors Chemistry and Physics courses.
+Most Honors Physical Science students who were successful in Physical Science progress in Honors Biology, though some highly motivated students may choose to take Honors Biology and Honors Chemistry concurrently in their sophomore year.
+This provides more AP course options during their junior and senior year.